nicolereardon/Recipe-Ratings-Over-Time-EDA/README.md

 <h4>Missing Completely at Random: Average Rating on Minutes</h4>
 <iframe src="assets/mcar_fig_condition_on_minutes.html" width=800 height=600 frameBorder=0></iframe>
-<p><b>We found that the average rating conditional on minutes is Not Missing at Random (MCAR).</b> We used a permutation test to come to the conclusion and found that the p-value is 0.382, which is greater than the critical value of 0.05. when the missingness of the average rating was conditional on minutes.
+<p><strong>We found that the average rating conditional on minutes is Not Missing at Random (MCAR).</strong> We used a permutation test to come to the conclusion and found that the p-value is 0.382, which is greater than 0.05. when the missingness of the average rating was conditional on minutes.
 </p>